cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

     * *Amazon AWS*

         Start an AWS instance:

-    1. From the AMI page, click on the image in your preferred region You are redirected to the Amazon Instance Launch page.
+        1. From the AMI page, click on the image in your preferred region.
+        You are redirected to the Amazon Instance Launch page.
         1. Choose your Instance Type and configure the instance resources according to the [prerequisites]({{< relref "installation/prerequisites.md" >}}).
-    1. After you configure the instance resources, click *Launch*.
+        1. Launch the instance.
+        1. To verify that the Cloudify Manager is installed after the instance is created and running, go to the Cloudify Web Interface at `http://<host_ip>`.

     * *OpenStack*

         Go to your OpenStack cloud and launch an instance based on the image you downloaded:

         1. Go to *Compute* > *Images* and click *Create e*.
         1. Enter the details of the image, including:
             * Image Source - Select *Image File* and click ose File* to browse to the QCOW2 image file
             * Format - Select *QCOW2*
         1. Configure the instance resources according to the [prerequisites]({{< relref "installation/prerequisites.md" >}}).
         1. Launch the instance.
+        1. To verify that the Cloudify Manager is installed after the instance is created and running, go to the Cloudify Web Interface at `http://<public_ip>`.

     * *Docker*

         1. Copy the downloaded file to a host that has the latest Docker build installed and meets the [prerequisites]({{< relref "installation/prerequisites.md" >}}).
-    1. To load the Docker file, go to the directory the image is located and run: `sudo docker load <cloudify-docker-manager-4.3ga.tar`
+        1. To load the Docker file, go to the directory the image is located and run:
+        `sudo docker load <cloudify-docker-manager-4.3ga.tar`
-    1. To create and start a Docker container with Cloudify Manager, run: `sudo docker run --name cfy_manager -d --restart unless-stopped -v /sys/fs/cgroup:/sys/fs/cgroup:ro --tmpfs /run --tmpfs /run/lock --security-opt seccomp:unconfined --cap-add SYS_ADMIN --network host docker_cfy_manager:latest`
+        1. To create and start a Docker container with Cloudify Manager, run:
+        `sudo docker run --name cfy_manager -d --restart unless-stopped -v /sys/fs/cgroup:/sys/fs/cgroup:ro --tmpfs /run --tmpfs /run/lock --security-opt seccomp:unconfined --cap-add SYS_ADMIN --network host docker_cfy_manager:latest`

-1. To verify that the Cloudify Manager is installed after the instance is created and running, go to the Cloudify Web Interface at `http://<public_ip>`.
+        1. To verify that the Cloudify Manager is installed after the instance is created and running, go to the Cloudify Web Interface at `http://<host_ip>`.

 1. To use Cloudify Manager from the terminal, run the following command with your instance details.

     {{< gsHighlight bash >}}
     $ cfy profiles use <manager-ip> -u admin -p admin -t default_tenant
     {{< /gsHighlight >}}